gabro8a/STNs/README.md

 - *plength*: average of the shortest path length from start nodes to the best node. *NA* if *nbest* = 0
 - *npaths*: number of shortest paths to best optima.
 Zero if *nbest* = 0

-## Part 3: Merged STNs <a name="part3"></a>
+## 3. Merged STNs <a name="part3"></a>

 The STNs of two or three algorithms can be merged into a single STN model.
-Three scripts are provided to handle merged STNs.
+The following scripts are provided to handle merged STNs.

-1. [merge.R](#merge) - Creates the merged STN model from the single STN models of 2 or 3 algorithms.
+- [merge.R](#merge) - Creates the merged STN model from the single STN models of 2 or 3 algorithms
+- [plot-merged.R](#plot-merged)- Plots the merged STN model using force-directed layout algorithms
-2. [plot-merged.R](#plot-merged)- Plots the merged STN model in the given `.Rdata` file producing a `.pdf` file with the plots
+- [plot-merged-tree.R](#plot-merged-tree)- Plots the merged STN model using a tree layout algorithms
-3. [metrics-merged.R](#metrics-merged) - Computes a set of metrics associated to the merded STN model producing a `.csv` file
+- [metrics-merged.R](#metrics-merged) - Computes a set of metrics associated to the merded STN model

-These are to be run from the command line, in sequence as described below.
+These are to be run from the command line as described below.

 ------